-Age Position Expiration of Term Director Since Jennifer Gordon 44 Director (Interested) and Vice President 2022 2019 John Ross 75 Director (Independent) 2022 2011 Judy Slotkin 66 Director (Independent) 2022 2019
+Age Position Expiration of Term Director Since Jennifer Gordon 45 Director (Interested) and Vice President 2022 2019 John Ross 76 Director (Independent) 2022 2011 Judy Slotkin 67 Director (Independent) 2022 2019

 Jennifer Gordon was elected a director of TSLX in January 2019.
-Ms. Gordon is a Partner and the Chief Compliance Officer and Deputy Chief Operating Officer of Sixth Street.
+Ms. Gordon is a Vice President of TSLX and is a Partner, Deputy Chief Operating Officer and Chief Compliance Officer of Sixth Street.
 Until Ms. Gordon's election to the Company's Board, she also served as the Chief Compliance Officer and Secretary of the Company since 2015.
-Prior to joining Sixth Street, from 2004 to 2014, she held various positions at Goldman, Sachs & Co., including most recently as a Managing Director and Co-Head of Americas Securities Division Compliance.
+Prior to joining Sixth Street, from 2004 to 2014, she held various positions at Goldman, Sachs & Co., including most recently as a Managing Director co-heading Americas Securities Division Compliance, and was a member of the Securities Division Risk Committee, the Securities Division Client and Business Standards Committee and the Global Special Situations Group Investment Committee.
 Ms. Gordon was previously an associate at the law firm of White & Case LLP.
-Ms. Gordon holds a J.D. from Fordham University School of Law and B.A. from the University of Michigan.
+Ms. Gordon holds a J.D. from Fordham University School of Law and B.A. in International Relations from the University of Michigan.
 Ms. Gordon's regulatory and operational knowledge provides the Board with valuable insight in the financial services sector.

 John Ross was elected a director of TSLX in March 2011.
 From 2003 to 2011, Mr. Ross was a director and member of the board risk management committee of DBS Bank Ltd., Singapore, as well as Chairman of its Nominating Committee between 2008 and 2011.
 In addition, between 2009 and 2011, he was Non-Executive Chairman of DBS Bank China Ltd., a wholly owned subsidiary of DBS Bank Ltd. where he also served as Chairman of its Audit Committee from 2009 to 2010.
 From 1992 to 2002, Mr. Ross worked at Deutsche Bank Group, where he served as Corporate Chief Operating Officer from 2001 to 2002.
-Mr. Ross holds a B.A. in American History from Hobart & William Smith Colleges and an M.B.A. from The Wharton School of the experience as a chief operating officer, provides the Board and, specifically, the Audit Committee, which he chairs, with valuable knowledge and insight in the financial services sector, as well as experience in financial and accounting matters.
+Mr. Ross holds a B.A. in American History from Hobart & William Smith Colleges and an M.B.A. from The Wharton School of the University of Pennsylvania.
+Mr. Ross's experience serving as a director of a regulated bank, as well as his past experience as a chief operating officer, provides the Board and, specifically, the Audit Committee, which he chairs, with valuable knowledge and insight in the financial services sector, as well as experience in financial and accounting matters.